Recursion relations for 5-point conformal blocks: Conclusion

 The 5-point functions satisfy various crossing-symmetry constraints which we have not explored in this paper.
 For example, $\vev{\sigma(x_1) \sigma(x_2) \epsilon(x_3) \sigma(x_4) \sigma(x_5)}$ could be expanded in the $(12)(45)$ OPE, the $(14)(25)$ OPE, the $(13)(45)$ OPE, and so on.
 It could be interesting to study how these crossing constraints are satisfied in concrete CFTs such as the 3d Ising model, and whether they can be used to learn about couplings like $\lambda_{\scr{O}_{\De,\ell} \epsilon \scr{O}'_{\De', \ell'}}$ that can't be easily accessed using 4-point functions of scalar operators.
 It could also be interesting to study the 5-point function and associated crossing constraints in various limits such as the lightcone or Regge limits.
 The blocks computed in this paper should allow such analyses to be pursued.

 \acknowledgments We thank Soner Albayrak, Jean-Fran\c{c}ois Fortin, Vasco Gon\c{c}alves, Petr Kravchuk, David Meltzer, Eric Perlmutter, Vladimir Rosenhaus, David Simmons-Duffin, and Witold Skiba for discussions.
+We are especially grateful to Petar Tadi\'c for pointing out a number of mistakes in the earlier version of the paper and giving many useful comments.
 DP was supported by Simons Foundation grant 488651 (Simons Collaboration on the Nonperturbative Bootstrap) and DOE grants DE-SC0020318 and DE-SC0017660.
 VP was supported in part by NSERC.